↑

 Dressing or Stuffing?
 It’s all in the flavor!

-But our dressing or stuffing is more than a delicious recipe because it is also super easy to put together.
+But our dressing or stuffing is more than a delicious recipe because it is super easy to assemble.

 No lie.
 I’ll be the first to admit that even though a lot is happening here, it isn’t complicated or impossible to make.